 The bluebells were not out just when we visited but it’s meant to be a stunning view when they are in bloom.
 Stunning ponds, ancient woodlands to walk past and you can discover Heligan’s charcoal production: located deep in the Lost Valley, the estate produces charcoal.
 You can buy it in the Heligan Shop.

 East Lawn Adventure Play Area

 There is a large wooden structured playground area in a middle of a field, called East Lawn Adventure Play Area.
 It’s hot all sorts of climbing frames, slides, bouncy things for small and bigger kids.
 It’s got some picnic tables with benches scattered around so we had our packed picnic lunch here and the children darted off the play at the playground for at least 30-40 minutes.

 From here, we then headed to see the Home Farm and its farm animals.

-We really enjoyed the Home Farm and the animals – some areas were closed off due to Covid restrictions but most of them are grazing outside so we got to see new lambs, baby goats, geese and more.
+We really enjoyed the Home Farm and the animals.
+Some areas were closed off due to Covid restrictions but most of them are grazing outside.
+We got to see new lambs, baby goats, geese and more.
 Recently awarded Rare Breed Farm Park status by the Rare Breeds Survival Trust, The Lost Gardens of Heligan are home to the first rare breeds park in the whole of the South West and one of just 23 in the United Kingdom!

-In the entire estate, in the woodlands as well as the farm they use sustainable, low intensity techniques like the ones practiced in this area for centuries.
+In the entire estate; the woodlands as well as the farm, they use sustainable, low intensity techniques like the ones practiced in this area for centuries.
 The Home Farm is a huge area giving enough space to plants and animals in equal measures.